With January 27th being "Chocolate Cake Day" however, I thought I'd give the kitchen another try and celebrate by baking a chocolate cake.

 Following my friend's glaze instructions, I combined 2 teaspoons of hot double shot espresso, 3/4 teaspoon of unsweetened cocoa, just under 1/4 cup powdered sugar (as she said she would make it less sweet next time), and 1/4 teaspoon of vanilla.
 Mixing it, the glaze began to smooth and yes, it tasted just like coffee nip candy as my friend said, though not as sweet.
 Adding less sugar gave it a nice kick which I liked.
 This part of the cake was working out -- until I realized that this was far from enough to cover the cake.

 I made another batch and would have made a third and fourth, except I was running out of ingredients.
 This would have to do.
 Though the glaze was tasting good, it was not hardening up.
 "May be when the glaze cools it will stiffen," I thought.
 I began to drizzle it on, but unfortunately it did not cover my chocolate moon rocks.
-It simply flowed around the bumps like a chocolate lava flow, and looked rather sloppy as it harden.
-May be the taste will save this next kitchen chocolate nightmare.

 Thankfully, though it looks like a some alien nightmare on the surface, I am glad to say it doesn't taste like it.
 (Whew!)
 Cutting a slice, the cake is moist and fluffy, nicely baked, with a balanced chocolate flavor.
 It is surprisingly not too sweet, in spite having more sugar than flour.
 Though it doesn't have the dark chocolate bittersweet bite and rich denseness I prefer, for a simple straight forward (not from a box) chocolate cake, it is very good.